brainhack-ch/translate-bh-glossary/README.md

 **Submission checklist**

-Once you have either opened a new issue/translation or started working on an existing one, please link the google document of the translated glossary in the issue (please use the central [Google Drive](https://link-url-here.org) for translations, existing translations are here as well)
+Once you have either opened a new issue/translation or started working on an existing one, please link the google document of the translated glossary in the issue (please use the central [Google Drive](https://drive.google.com/drive/u/0/folders/1JyTtqbLVOIptHjiE370hKvXfMMhN2ney) for translations, existing translations are there as well).

 In the issue, please make sure to check off these steps (you can copy it into the issue and check the boxes as you go) & include the names or profiles of any other collaborators: